Selections

 Inserting and removing elements

-Elements can be added to a selection using .append
+Elements can be added to a selection's elements using .append

 and .insert